sdaveygargan/Workshop-3/README.md

   <img src="Gifs/Q2.gif">
 </p>

 3. Write a script that allows you to move the original cube with the arrow keys on the keyboard (in the X-Z plane).
 You will need to use the `Input` class provided by Unity within the script.
 It might help you to look up the API for the `Input` class in the Unity documentation.
+Note that it may help visually to add a static object to the scene as a reference point, such as a floor.

 <p align="center">
   <img src="Gifs/Q3.gif">